java4naresh/java_batch_sep2023_evening/Naresh/CoreJava/readme.txt

-This is for core java programs
+This is for core java programs Naresh